CarInsurance.com Insights

 • Independent agents: Independent agents work for several companies.

-• Brokers: Insurance brokers work for the client rather than an insurance company.
+• Brokers: Insurance brokers work for clients rather than insurance companies.

 When an insurance agent or agency is licensed to sell in different states and has relationships with many companies, they can comparison shop for you.
-This is true at A Plus Insurance, where the agents are licensed brokers, which enables them to sell insurance in 38 states and more than 20 different insurance companies.
+This is true at A Plus Insurance, where the agents are licensed brokers, enabling them to sell insurance in 38 states and with more than 20 insurance companies.

 “Sometimes it is easier to go through an insurance brokerage – because we can shop for the customer and find affordable prices by searching several insurance companies for the coverage desired,” McKenzie says.
 “If you use an online quoting service to receive multiple insurance quotes, you will likely be spammed with phone calls and emails from several insurance companies trying to offer a quote.”